ngran4/Cortex/README.md

 # Cortex Habit Tracker
 According to a study at Duke University in 2006, more than 40% of our daily behavior is habitual.
-This is because our brains love to conserve energy, and one of the ways it does this is through a cognitive process called "chunking," which is when the brain converts an activity--or sequence of activities--into an automatic behavior.  ...
+This is because our brains love to conserve energy, and one of the ways it does this is through a cognitive process called "chunking," which is when the brain converts an activity--or sequence of activities--into an automatic behavior.
+Additionally, a 2012 study by MIT neuroscientists concluded that this process occurs in a small region of the brains pre-frontal cortex, where most thought and planning occurs.

 Cortex is a web application designed to help you achieve long-term goals by creating and maintaining good habits.
 Users can add as many habits as they want to track, and view their progress as a "streak" which shows how many days in a row they have completed the habit.